Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 #4: Stay in Contact With Foreigners

 One of the saving graces of my settling down period has been my job as a teacher of English as a foreign language.
 That means that every day in my classroom I chat with people from at least three continents and get to continually learn about cultures and countries that interest me.
-But outside of work, I’ve also made sure to keep in touch with a few foreign friends who also live in my city.
-That way I don’t feel totally absorbed back into my hometown culture and can also do a bit of vicarious traveling through them as they visit their home countries and come back with gifts and stories.
+But outside of work, I’ve made sure to keep in touch with a few foreign friends who also live in my city.
+That way I don’t feel totally absorbed back into my hometown culture.
+Plus, I can also do a bit of vicarious traveling through them as they visit their home countries and come back with gifts and stories.

 Silhouettes playing at the beach, Maldives